Harry Potter and the Half-Blood Prince: Critical reception

+According to BBC News Online, Harry Potter and the Half-Blood Prince received mixed reviews from literary critics upon its release.
 Liesl Schillinger of The New York Times praised the novel's various themes and suspenseful ending.
 However, she considered Rowling's gift "not so much for language as for characterisation and plotting."
 Kirkus Reviews said it "will leave readers pleased, amused, excited, scared, infuriated, delighted, sad, surprised, thoughtful and likely wondering where Voldemort has got to, since he appears only in flashbacks."
 They considered Rowling's "wry wit" to turn into "outright merriment" but called the climax "tragic, but not uncomfortably shocking."
 Yvonne Zipp of The Christian Science Monitor praised the way Rowling evolved Harry into a teenager and how the plot threads found as far back as Chamber of Secrets came into play.
 On the other hand, she noted it "gets a little exposition-heavy in spots," and older readers may have seen the ending coming.

 The Boston Globe correspondent Liz Rosenberg wrote, "The book bears the mark of genius on every page" and praised the imagery and darker tone of the book, considering that the series could be crossing over from fantasy to horror.
 The Associated Press writer Deepti Hajela praised the newfound emotional tones and ageing Harry to the point at which "younger fans may find [the series] has grown up too much."
 Emily Green, a staff writer for the Los Angeles Times, was generally positive about the book but was concerned whether young children could handle the material.
 Cultural critic Julia Keller of the Chicago Tribune called it the "most eloquent and substantial addition to the series thus far" and considered the key to the success of the Potter novels to be humour.